HomeLatest NewsEnterprise ITRed Hat Fedora 33 open source operating system now generally available

 Preferred Source of Google

-“At the heart of Fedora, we aim to deliver a free, innovative, open source platform for hardware, clouds and that are easy to use no matter where you’re starting.
+“At the heart of Fedora, we aim to deliver a free, innovative, open source platform for hardware, clouds and containers that are easy to use no matter where you’re starting.
 Fedora 33 delivers on that promise with updates targeted at both a new and advanced user while keeping new and exciting use cases in mind like the edge computing and IoT for continued innovation,” said Matthew Miller, Fedora project leader, Red Hat.

 Advertisement